casper-network/docs/source/docs/casper/resources/tokens/cep18/tests.md

 - [Step 2](#deploying-the-contract) - Deploy the compiled contract to the blockchain and query it.
 - [Step 3](#invoking-contract-entrypoints) - Create additional deploys for calling each of the entrypoints in the contract.

-The [TestFixture](https://github.com/casper-ecosystem/cep18/blob/master/example/cep18-tests/src/test_fixture/test_fixture.rs) accomplishes these steps by simulating a real-world deploy that stores the contract on the blockchain and then invoking the contract's entrypoints.
+The test fixture accomplishes these steps by simulating a real-world deploy that stores the contract on the blockchain and then invoking the contract's entrypoints.

 ### Setting up the Testing Context